wordandimage/iyapo-repository/README.md

 4. Still in the terminal, type and enter the command `npm install`.
 This installs all the code needed to preview and modify the site.

+5. Run `npm run sync`.
+This will download and process the latest data and images from notion.

-5. Now, you should be able to start a live preview of the website by running this command: `npm run preview`.
+6. Now, you should be able to start a live preview of the website by running this command: `npm run preview`.
 This preview will only be accessible on your personal network.
 When you run the command it will give you a link for where to find this preview (usually `http://localhost:8080/`).

-You can make edits in notion and refresh the page to see them reflected — note that the preview waits at least one minute between updates, to prevent overloading the notion server.

 More info to come on how to make edits, add images, and push changes to the live website!